dddrrreee/cs240lx-20spr/labs/3-logic-analyzer/README.md

 -----------------------------------------------------------------
 ### PRELAB

-  1. Setup your second pi so that it can bootload, just like your first and
-     that you can attach both pi's at once to your laptop*
+  1. Setup your second pi so that it can bootload, just like your first and  that you can attach both pi's at once to your laptop.
   2. Make sure you have female-to-female wires to hook them together.
   3. Most of today's lab is getting `gcc` to emit good code.
 Sometimes its worth tricking it into not doing something dumb, occasionally it is easier to just use inline